Nigel Holmes at the Presentation Summit 2011

 Tokyo Simple Subway Map

 Nigel also talked about the power of a smile.
-He gave examples of the redesign of US currency, and a fantasy party arranged by the folks at National Geographic for the world population.
-Apparently, humor was not the norm in both these examples!
+He gave examples of the redesign of US currency and a fantasy party arranged by the folks at National Geographic for the world population.
+Apparently, humor was not the norm in both examples!
 Nigel said that it was easier to connect with your audience when you smile.
 And he made us all smile with an anecdote about a person who could tie 14 cherry knots using just his tongue.

 Cherry Knots

 His next topic was hot dogs, and he mentioned eating competitions.
 Participants gobble huge amounts of every type of food from asparagus to sausages.
 One of these “eaters” weighs only 105 pounds.
 Fame came to a Japanese eater who consumed 53 and a half hot dogs in just 12 minutes!
 So how did he accomplish this feat?
 He actually trains people on how you can eat faster than you can count!
-Apparently, some day the Olympics may have an eating competition.
+Apparently, someday the Olympics may have an eating competition.

 53 and a half hot dogs